radiatoryang/scopa/README.md

 ## Contributions

-Issues and pull requests are currently NOT accepted at this time.
+- Issues currently ARE NOT ACCEPTED at this time.
 Development is still very early.
+- Pull Requests ARE ACCEPTED if you know what you're doing / it can be merged easily / it's not a major feature that I'll have to maintain.

 ## Acknowledgments / Credits